functorz-tech/momen_doc/data/api.md

 * Automatically parse the format by successfully sending a request (recommended)

-* Manually configure all content by the developer
+* Manually configure all content by yourself

 #### Automatically Parse the Format